santacml/santacml.github.io/projects/dynamic_optimization.md

 ![Hardcore Maths](https://santacml.github.io/assets/img/optimality.png)

 All these symbols are probably absolutely meaningless to you unless you have worked in optimal control, however, to some people, they mean decades of work.
+A fantastic resources [is located here](http://www.scholarpedia.org/article/Optimal_control#Formulation_of_optimal_control_problems)

 #### Final Project